lexahl/Personal-Website/content/posts/lowimpactwebsite.md

 <div id="wcb" class="wcb carbonbadge"></div>
 <script src="https://unpkg.com/website-carbon-badges@^1/b.min.js" defer></script>

 *Netlify is not a "green" host, if I used a "green" host my emissions would be 9% less.
-Most "green" hosts charge more than I want to pay for to host my site, and I know I don't get any hits, so I know my impact is still a lot less than a site with, let's say, 10,000 visits/month.
+Most "green" hosts charge more than I want to pay to host my site, also, I know I don't get many hits.
+So my impact is still a lot less than a site with, let's say, 10,000 visits/month.
 However, highly recommend [Netlify](https://www.netlify.com/).
-Their customer service is amazing, it works so well with GitHub, and it is free for individual users.
+Their customer service is amazing, it works well with GitHub, and it is free for individual users.